History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 4. Tombs.

-The next stage in the history of Tauris is marked by its capture by the Scythians.
-At this time, there were changes in the qualitative composition of the population.
+The next stage in the history of Taurida is marked by its capture by the Scythians.
+At this time, changes occurred in the qualitative composition of the population.
 The north and west were inhabited by the peoples of the Dnieper region.

-Scythian state at the end of the III century BC. e. was destroyed by the Goths.
-The Scythians moved their capital closer to Simferopol and founded the Scythian Neapolis.
+The Scythian state by the end of the 3rd century BC. e. was destroyed by the Goths.
+The Scythians moved their capital closer to Simferopol, and founded Scythian Neapolis.

-The Goths did not stay long in the steppes of Crimea.
-In the IV century AD. they were driven out by the Huns and they went to the mountainous regions where they eventually mixed with the Taurians and Scythians.
+The Goths did not stay in the Crimean steppes for long.
+In the 4th century AD. they were forced out by the Huns and they went to the mountainous regions where over time they mixed with the Tauri and Scythians.

-During this period, such historical monuments as the cave cities in Bakhchisarai and Sevastopol arose.
+During this period, such historical monuments as cave cities arose in Bakhchisarai and Sevastopol.

 In the VI-V centuries.
-BC e. new colonies appeared, which were founded by the Greeks.
-Natives of Hellas built Panticapaeum, now known as Kerch, Kafu - Feodosia, Miletus - Chersonese.
+BC e. new colonies appeared, founded by the Greeks.
+Immigrants from Hellas built Panticapaeum, now known as Kerch, Kafu - Feodosia, Mileta - Chersonesus.

 At the beginning of the 5th century BC. e.
 Greek colonists founded two independent powers:

 1. Chersonese Tauride.
-It was protected by powerful stone walls.
+It was protected by powerful walls of stone.
 The republic included the western regions;

 2. Bosporan state with its capital in Panticapaeum.
-The main city was located on Mount Mithridates, famous for its burial mounds.
-Inside them were found crypts made of stone, which became unique monuments architecture.
+The main city was located on Mount Mithridates, famous for its mounds.
+Inside them, crypts made of stone were found, which became unique monuments architecture.

-The Greeks were famous for the art of building ships, growing vines, olive and other trees, building magnificent structures (temples, theaters).
-They brought these skills to the shores of the Crimea.
-The Greeks founded many small settlements here, they gave direction to the architecture of the entire Crimea.
+The Greeks were famous for their art of building ships, growing grapes, olive and other trees, and erecting magnificent structures (temples, theaters).
+They brought these skills to the shores of Crimea.
+The Greeks founded many small settlements here, and they gave direction to the architecture of the entire Crimea.

 The Crimean population of that era consisted of different ethnic groups, which included descendants: